 How did you work with this group?

-- In fact, I adapted to their levels in French and I progressed according to what was happening in the class, the motivations and the needs of each one.
+- In fact, I adapted to their levels in French and I progressed according to what was happening in the class, the motivations and the needs of each student.

 We also saw the history of Paris, of the districts, and of French language…

-It was a very warm atmosphere in our French classes.
-Everyone could find something to talk about, about their life, love, work… .
-One was hesitating in her love choices, the other was looking for her professional future.
-Everything was good to progress in oral and written French from the different French lessons.
+There was a very warm atmosphere in our French classes.
+Everyone had something to talk about, to say about life, love, work… One was hesitating in her love choices, the other was looking for her professional future.
+Any subject helped us progress in oral and written French throughout the different French lessons.

 What is the ALIP touch that you brought to this French course?

-- Ah, we were close to celebrating Christmas, so we each had a secret friend to take care of and on the last day we had a buffet and gave each other gifts (we had to guess who the secret friend was and what the gift contained… in French!).
+- Ah, we were close to celebrating Christmas, so we each had a secret friend to treat and on the last day we had a buffet and gave each other gifts (we had to guess who the secret friend was and what the gift contained… in French!).

 The other specificity that I develop at ALIP is that I am a certified coach in personal and intercultural development.
-I know that in times of covid it is important to know how to welcome the person in his or her entirety with a lot of kindness and generosity.
+In times of covid, it is important to know how to welcome the person in his or her entirety with a lot of kindness and generosity.”